Antony Hansen

-Antony Stuart Hansen (born 12 October 1989 in Southampton, Hampshire, United Kingdom) is an English actor, singer and songwriter who is best known for his roles in London's West End.
+Antony Stuart Hansen (born 12 October 1989 in Southampton, Hampshire, United Kingdom) is an English actor, singer, songwriter and bathroom fitter who is best known for his roles in London's West End.

+Early life

+Hansen attended St Birinus School in Didcot.
+He took part in amateur dramatics from childhood.
+As a teenager, he worked in telesales and as a garage attendant.

 Career

-Antony Hansen trained at Mountview Academy of Theatre Arts in London, and was the youngest finalist on BBC One's search for Joseph Any Dream Will Do.
-Since leaving the show he has made his way onto the West End stage in shows such as The Phantom of The Opera, Wicked and most recently, Les Misérables.
+Hansen trained at Mountview Academy of Theatre Arts in London, and was the youngest finalist on BBC One's search for Joseph Any Dream Will Do.
+Since leaving the show took part in the West End stage in shows such as The Phantom of The Opera, Wicked and most recently, Les Misérables.
 He appeared in the 2009 touring production of Joseph and the Amazing Technicolor Dreamcoat as Pharaoh and later as Joseph.

+As of 2025, Hansen is a Northamptonshire-based carpenter, tiler and bathroom fitter who runs his own business, Remodel Home Improvement.

+He previously posted his work on TikTok under the username Thatbaldtiler.

+Personal life

+Hansen married his wife in 2014.
+They have two sons.